alexnardini/FLAM3_for_SideFX_Houdini/README.md

 ## FLAM3 for SideFX Houdini
 An implementation of FLAM3 inside SideFX Houdini software using CVEX programming language.
+Not a real-time thing but If you have a beefy CPU (dual beefy CPU even better) it should be fun.
 The code went up and down and finally settled for the most minimalistic version in favor of performance.
 The language allowed me to take many shortcuts.
 He is dealing with execution threading, memory management, and offered me fast, ready to use functions like **creating and sampling a cdf** and a very robust **random number generator**.